Why Are My Dog’s Eyes Red?

 You can’t stop a dog from doing doggy things, but you can take some preventive measures to keep your pup’s eyeballs as safe as possible.
 Here are some tips and tricks on how to keep your dog’s eyes neat and clean:

 - If you have a longhaired breed, always keep those bushy bangs out of your dog’s eyes.
-They won’t mind them while running, but these hairs can cause serious inflammation.
-Tie those bangs in a stylish ponytail and perfect it with a bow.
+Tie them up in a stylish ponytail and perfect it with a bow, or have the groomer trim them.

-- Regularly clean the inner corners and wrinkles around your dog’s eyes.
-Use a cotton ball or a wet wipe and wipe from inside the corner towards the outside.
-Exercise caution to avoid touching your pup’s eyes’.
+- Regularly clean the inner corners and wrinkles around your dog’s eyes and face.
+Use a cotton ball or a wet wipe and wipe from the inner corner outwards.
+Exercise caution to avoid touching your pup’s eyes.

-- Watch out if your dog repeatedly scratches or rubs his eyes.
-This is an alarming sign that signifies a visit to the vet.
-(Which reminds us, have you considered getting pet insurance yet?)
+- Watch for your dog to repeatedly scratch or rub their eyes.
+This is an alarming sign that signifies the need for a visit to the vet.

-- Don’t let your dog hang their head outside the window during car rides.
-Even though it looks fun and adventurous, the wind can hurt their eyes.
+- Don’t let your dog hang their head outside the window during car rides on the highway.
+Even though it looks fun and adventurous, the high wind speeds can hurt their eyes.

 We offer the most comprehensive coverage